 Our minimum order quantity for custom embroidery is 6 pieces – based on each individual job setup.
-Orders requesting fewer than standard minimums will require special consideration.
+Orders requesting fewer than standard minimums require special consideration.

 Our standard turn around time for embroidery is 10-12 business days.
 Please note that production time begins after receipt of order AND artwork approval.

 Orders CAN NOT go into production without prior artwork approval.
-Please keep this in mind if there are defined due dates for you order, as rush charges may be incurred.
+Please keep this in mind if there are defined due dates for your order, as rush charges may be incurred.
 Any job requiring production in less than our standard turn around is considered a RUSH ORDER and is subject to production schedule availability.

 Our artists and digitizers select the thread that most closely matches the assigned Pantone color.
-If no PMS color is called out in the art file, we will match the screen image as closely as possible.
+If no PMS color is called out in the art file, we match the screen image as closely as possible.

 We also have thread books available.
 If you are able to stop in, you can reference a thread chart and select the thread you would like to use.